md84419/English-to-IPA/README.md

 from BCP 47 which are compliant with that standard but are not in the above format (e.g. zh-Hans).
 BCP 47 states that language codes should be kept as short as possible - language code 'it' is prefered over 'it-IT' for example.
 Contributions providing further language dictionaries are welcome.

+* **token_marking** : *string, optional (default='none')* - What tokenization to apply to the IPA.
+Currently not implemented for language='cmu'
+where the tokenization is always 'none'.
+In langauge modes other than 'cmu', the IPA no-space character is used between individual glyphs in dipthongs and affricates that use two UTF characters to build an IPA symbol.
+   * "none" - IPA symbols are not tokenized.
+A regex expression can be used in calling code to split characters that don't have the IPA no-space character between them.
+   * "spaces" - A space is inserted between each IPA symbol for ease of parsing.
+   * "symbols" - The IPA triangular interpunct character ('ˑ', UTF-8 0xCB 0x91, UTF-16 0x02DC) is inserted between each IPA symbol for ease of parsing.

 See:
 * https://tools.ietf.org/html/bcp47